The world's 5 biggest refugee crises

 What does it look like for that many people to be displaced?

-Over two-thirds of those refugees come from just five countries: Syria, Afghanistan, South Sudan, Myanmar and Somalia.
+Over half of those refugees come from just five countries: Syria, Afghanistan, South Sudan, Myanmar and Somalia.

-Elsewhere around the world, people are also being displaced at staggering rates, but are categorised by a status other than "refugee" — like many of the 4.5 million Venezuelans living outside of their home country, expected to balloon to 8 million by the end of next year.
+Elsewhere around the world, people are also being displaced at staggering rates, but are categorised by a status other than "refugee" — like many of the 3.6 million Venezuelans living outside of their home country.

 All refugees have suffered unimaginable loss, whether they are displaced in their own country or seeking safety overseas.
 Yet they are filled with potential and the strength to triumph over adversity.
 Their story is our story, because we are all human — and together, we can build a better world.